scenerystack/community/docs/reference/api/scenery/ParallelDOM.md

 # ParallelDOM

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/accessibility/pdom/ParallelDOM.ts](https://github.com/phetsims/scenery/blob/main/js/accessibility/pdom/ParallelDOM.ts) for the most up-to-date information.

 ## Overview

 A superclass for Node, adding accessibility by defining content for the Parallel DOM.
 Please note that Node and